Asapurna

 It is among the highest unclimbed mountains in the world with no recorded ascents.
-However, an attempt in 2016 by Kim Chang-Ho and his two collogues reached within 100 m of the summit.
+However, an attempt in 2016 by Kim Chang-Ho and his two colleagues reached within 100 m of the summit.

 Location

 Asapurna I has a height of 7140 m and a prominence of 262 m.
 The summit is located 1.58 km west of Gangapurna.
-It's parent, however is Annapurna I, which is west of the summit.
+Its parent, however is Annapurna I, which is west of the summit.

 Asapurna II (also known as Tare Kang) has a height of 7069 m and a prominence of 156 m.
 The summit is located 1.96 km west of Asapurna I, its parent.